mkrout1/Healthcare_Diabetes/README.md

 # HealthCare: Diabetes

-Application of machine learning to some publicly available healthcare data.
+To Classify whether a patient has diabetes based on some publicly available healthcare data diagnostic measurement data.

 This dataset is a part of original larger dataset from the National Institute of Diabetes and Digestive and Kidney Diseases.
 Here the objective is to predict whether a patient has diabetes based on diagnostic measurements